ursus-maritimus-714/NYT-XWord-Modeling-Global-Median-Solver/README.md

 ## Introduction

 ### Project Overview and Data Sources
 This summary reports on the results of predictive modeling of "Global Median Solver" (GMS) performance over 6+ years (Jan.
-2018 - early Feb.
+2018 - Feb.
 2024) of the [New York Times (NYT) crossword puzzle](https://www.nytimes.com/crosswords).
 Previously, I conducted a [comprehensive exploratory data analysis (EDA) of GMS performance](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Global-Median-Solver?tab=readme-ov-file#readme) over this sample period.
 From this EDA, numerous features pertaining to both the puzzles themselves as well as to the past performance of the GMS were identified as candidate features for predictive modeling of GMS solve times (GMSTs).

 This project relied crucially on two amazing data sources.
 The first, [XWord Info: New York Times Crossword Answers and Insights](https://www.xwordinfo.com/), was my source for data on the puzzles themselves.
 This included a number of proprietary metrics pertaining to the grids, answers, clues and constructors.
 XWord Info has a contract with NYT for access to the raw data underlying these metrics, but I unfortunately do not.
 Therefore, I will not be able to share raw or processed data that I've acquired from their site.
 Nonetheless, [Jupyter notebooks](https://jupyter.org/) with all of my Python code for analysis and figure generation can be found [here](https://github.com/ursus-maritimus-714/NYT-XWord-Modeling-Global-Median-Solver/tree/main/notebooks).
 The second, [XWStats](xwstats.com), was my source for historical GMS raw solve time data.
 From these raw solve times for each puzzle, XWStats (Matt) calculates global median solve times (GMSTs).
 Thus, the GMS is a composite of many different individuals who just so happened to fall at the 50th percentile on (at least) one particular puzzle's solve time distribution.
 Per personal communication with Matt, most puzzle dates have somewhere between 1-2K individual solver solve times recorded (with consent from each individual solver).
 I do *not* have the underlying raw data for solvers in the database apart from that for two experienced solvers, both of whom were also subjects of similar EDA analyses; [Individual Solver 1(IS1)](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-1/blob/main/README.md) and [Individual Solver 2(IS2)](https://github.com/ursus-maritimus-714/NYT-XWord-EDA-Individual-Solver-2/blob/main/README.md) Both of these individual solvers will also be carried through predictive modeling in the near future as well.